-SPAN 1314, 1324 Beginning Spanish Proficiency
+SPAN 1314 Spanish Proficiency I

-Focus is on achieving beginning proficiency in Spanish, developing the skills of listening, speaking, reading, writing, viewing, and showing in the interpersonal, interpretive and presentational modes.
+The focus of this course is on learning beginning proficiency in Spanish, developing the skills of listening, speaking, reading, writing, viewing, and showing in the interpersonal, interpretive and presentational modes.
 Students learn to use and understand the language necessary for expressing basic needs, wants, and courtesies.
 Vocabulary and structures for meeting immediate survival needs are practiced.
 Students begin to gain insights into Hispanic cultural values and patterns of daily life.
 Not open to students with more than two years of high school Spanish or with proficiency level above Novice.